MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

-# Update history
+# Majore update

-(Aug, 2023)

 **The second version of the draft of the book is online now!!**

-Compared to the first version, which was online one year ago, the second version is improved in various ways.
-For example, we corrected some typos, reorginzed some contents to make them clearer, added Chapter 10 which was not included in the first version.
+Compared to the first version, which was online one year ago, the second version has been improved in various ways.
+For example, we corrected some typos, reorganized some contents to make them clearer, and added Chapter 10, which was not included in the first version.

 I put the first draft of this book online in August 2022.
 Up to now, I have received valuable feedback from many readers all over the world.
 I want to express my gratitude to these readers.

-(Nov, 2022)

-This book will be published **jointly by Springer Nature and Tsinghua University Press**.
-It will be printed probably in the second half of 2023.

-I have received some comments and suggestions about this book from some readers.
-Thanks a lot and I appreciate it.
-I am still collecting feedback and will probably revise the draft in several months.
-Your feedback can make this book more helpful for other readers!

-(Oct, 2022)

-The **lecture slides** have been uploaded in the folder "Lecture slides".

-The **lecture videos** (in Chinese) are online.
-Please check our Bilibili channel https://space.bilibili.com/2044042934 or the Youtube channel https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists

-(Aug, 2022)

-The first draft of the book is online.

 # Why a new book on reinforcement learning?